Skip to main content

 Candidates advanced by our faculty will be invited to the final stage of the admissions process.
 Based on the type of residency you pursue, your experience may look one of two ways:

-Final interviews will take place with our district and charter partners to determine your full-day residency offer and solidify your residency location.
+Final interviews will take place with our district and charter partners to determine your residency offer and solidify your residency location.

 Key dates and resources